 A company’s BREPI includes the following:

 distributions (e.g. dividends) other than non-portfolio dividends.
-Broadly, a non-portfolio dividend is defined under section 317 of the Income Tax Assessment Act 1936 (ITAA 1936) to mean a dividend paid to a company where that company has a voting interest amounting to at least 10% of the voting power in the company paying the dividend,
+A non-portfolio dividend is defined under section 317 of the Income Tax Assessment Act 1936 (ITAA 1936) to mean a dividend paid to a company where that company has a voting interest amounting to at least 10% of the voting power in the company paying the dividend

-franking credits attached to dividends,
+franking credits attached to dividends

-non-share dividends,
+non-share dividends

-interest income or a payment in the nature of interest (except interest income derived by an entity which is a financial institution such as a Bank or a Co-operative Housing Society or an entity that holds an Australian credit licence or is a financial services licensee in certain circumstances),
+interest income or a payment in the nature of interest (except interest income derived by an entity which is a financial institution such as a Bank or a Co-operative Housing Society or an entity that holds an Australian credit licence or is a financial services licensee in certain circumstances)

-royalties and rent,
+royalties and rent

-deferred and discounted gains on Division 16E qualifying securities,
+deferred and discounted gains on Division 16E qualifying securities

-net capital gains (as defined under section 995-1(1) of the Income Tax Assessment Act 1997 (ITAA 1997), and
+net capital gains (as defined under section 995-1(1) of the Income Tax Assessment Act 1997 (ITAA 1997)